OUR SCHOOLS ETHOS AND VALUES

 We believe that every child should be encouraged to achieve their potential in a variety of areas of school life, albeit academic, sport, music, computing, art or developing their sense of responsibility; hence our Mission Statement ‘Living Life to the Full.’

-Our RE monitoring visit (June 2016 – Archdiocese of Liverpool), which deemed us still as ‘an outstanding Catholic school’ commented on:
+Our RE Inspection (February 2018 – Archdiocese of Liverpool), which deemed us still as ‘an outstanding Catholic school’ commented on:

 Introduction of the Little Joey’s pre-school has been well received by parents.
 Numbers on roll show that this has met an identified need in the local community;